yandex/mapsapi-codestyle/javascript.md

 ### async-await

-* Don't use `return await`
+* Avoid unnecessary `return await`.

-  > Explanation: Since the return value of an async function is always wrapped in `Promise.resolve`,
+  > Explanation: An async function always wraps the return value in a `Promise`.
+Using `return await`
-  > return await doesn’t actually do anything except add extra time before the overarching `Promise`
+  > just adds extra time before the overreaching promise is resolved without changing the semantics.
-  > resolves or rejects.

   **Good:**